 Acknowledgements

 The authors are grateful for CRFs provided by Dr Clare Cutland, Professor Shabir Mahdi, Dr Flor Muñoz, Professor Kathryn Edwards, Professor Mark Steinhoff, Professor Paul Heath and Novartis.
 The authors are also grateful to participants at the Harmonized Safety Monitoring of Immunization Pregnancy International Consensus Conference and Investigators Workshop, March 28-30th 2016, National Institutes of Health, Bethesda, Maryland, USA and well as to experts consulted as part of the process.
-Finally, we would like to thank the members of the WHO Global Advisory Committee on Vaccine Safety (GACVS) pregnancy sub-group for the review of and constructive comments on this document.
+Finally, we would like to thank the members of the World Health Organization Global Advisory Committee on Vaccine Safety (GACVS) for Finally, we would like to thank the members of the World Health Organization Global Advisory Committee on Vaccine Safety (GACVS) for their constructive comments and acknowledgment that this document is helpful with regard to global efforts in harmonizing safety data collection in vaccine trials in pregnancy.

 This work has been supported by the Bill & Melinda Gates Foundation Grant OPP1119788, Global Alignment of Immunization Safety Assessment in pregnancy (GAIA).

 References